Sequential model confidence sets

 This procedure highly contrasts our natural urge to assess the models on a regular basis by successively including past observations to the available dataset.
 Consider for example different weather institutions that predict the accumulated precipitation for the following day on a daily-basis.
 Then, firstly, it is not given that the initially better models remain superior until the end of our study.
-Secondly, we want to assess the forecasters and monitor their performance sequentially, say, at the end of each day, week or month, since the forecasters issue their forecasts sequentially as well and may behave nonstationary.
-If we gather evidence that one institution is worse than the others but the evidence is not yet statistically significant, then we want to continue to collect evidence for this hypothesis without loosing the information of the earlier observations.
+Secondly, we want to assess the forecasters and monitor their performance sequentially, say, at the end of each day, week or month, since the forecasters issue their forecasts sequentially as well and may behave nonstationarily.
+If we gather evidence that one institution is worse than the others but the evidence is not yet statistically significant, then we want to continue to collect evidence for this hypothesis without losing the information of the earlier observations.
 Crucially, we want to decide at the end of each day, week or month whether to continue or conclude the study, depending on the previous outcomes.
 Finally, the derivation of the MCS is based on bootstrap approximations and asymptotic, CLT-related properties.
 In addition to high computational costs, coverage guarantees are only asymptotic.